ChearLX/bingogame/README.md

 # Bingo Bame
-This module is designed for implementation in CPLD modules. by CADcom from SKEL 4273 UTM, supervised by AP.
+This module is designed for implementation in CPLD modules. by CADBest from SKEL 4273 UTM, supervised by AP.
 Muhammad Mun`im Ahmad Zabidi

 What is Bingo Game?